Chat Control: The EU’s CSEM scanner proposal

 - Self-recorded nude photos of minors (sexting) end up in the hands of company employees and police where they do not belong and are not safe.

 - Minors are being criminalized.
 Especially young people often share intimate recordings with each other (sexting).
 With messaging and chat control in place, their photos and videos may end up in the hands of criminal investigators.
-German crime statistics demonstrate that 40% of all investigations for child pornography target minors.
+German crime statistics demonstrate that nearly 40% of all investigations for child pornography target minors.

 - Indiscriminate messaging and chat control does not contain the circulation of illegal material but actually makes it more difficult to prosecute child sexual exploitation.
 It encourages offenders to go underground and use private encrypted servers which can be impossible to detect and intercept.
 Even on open channels, indiscriminate messaging and chat control does not contain the volume of material circulated, as evidenced by the constantly rising number of machine reports.